WalkerMao/walkermao.github.io/_posts/2020-02-28-Intro-to-ML.md

 Our objective is to minimize the objective function with respect to $\theta$: $\theta^* = \underset{\theta}{\text{argmin }} \text{Obj}(Y,X,\theta)$.

+In the following two sections, I interpret the gradient descent and Newton's method as iteratively minimizing the local Taylor approximation to the objective function.

 ### 7.1 Gradient Descent

 We perform $\theta^{(t)} = \theta^{(t-1)} + \Delta\theta^{(t)}$ iteratively until the objective function converges.
 Denote $\Delta \theta = \alpha \mathbf{u}$, where $\alpha$ is a non-negative scalar (length of $\Delta\theta$) and $\mathbf{u}$ is a unit vector (direction of $\Delta\theta$).